 Phase 1A | Education Leads the Way

 We’ve selected the Education building to be the first on the garden site, and will be named The Graeser Family Education Center.
-This early phase will also include the educational gardens around the pavilion, the Evergreen Tapestry, a pollinator meadow, and certain pieces of the garden’s infrastructure.
+This early phase will also include the educational gardens around the center, the Evergreen Tapestry, a pollinator meadow, and certain pieces of the garden’s infrastructure.
 That approach will enable us to make smart, early investments and establish the first piece of the garden in a relatively short time.

 Construction is currently underway, with a planned opening in 2019.

 The Graeser Family Education Center